play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

     Any external traffic coming into the server on port 80 will now be directed into the container on port 80.

-    In a later step you will see how to map traffic from two different ports - this is necessary when to containers use the same port to communicate since you can only expose the port once on the host.
+    In a later step you will see how to map traffic from two different ports - this is necessary when two containers use the same port to communicate since you can only expose the port once on the host.

 7. [Click here to load the website](/){:data-term=".term1"}{:data-port="80"} which should be running.